Thairath Online

 Share

-Prime Minister Opens OTOP Midyear 2026, Highlights Its Value and Pride for Thais, Asserts Thai Economy is Improving
+Prime Minister Opens OTOP Midyear 2026, Highlights Its Value and Pride for Thais, Affirms Improving Thai Economy

-The Prime Minister opened the OTOP Midyear 2026 event, urging that these products should not be seen merely as community souvenirs but as Made in Thailand items carrying value and pride for Thais in the eyes of the world.
-He asked people not to worry, as the Thai economy and the country's status on the global stage are improving steadily.
+The Prime Minister opened OTOP Midyear 2026, urging people not to see it merely as community souvenirs but to recognize it as Made in Thailand products representing value and pride for Thais in the eyes of the world.
+He called for calm regarding the Thai economy and affirmed that Thailand’s global status is improving.

-On 22 June 2026 at the IMPACT Exhibition and Convention Center in Muang Thong Thani, Mr. Anutin Charnvirakul, Prime Minister and Minister of Interior, together with his wife Mrs. Thananon Charnvirakul, presided over the opening ceremony of OTOP Midyear 2026.
-The event was also attended by Deputy Prime Ministers and other ministers.
+On 22 June 2026 at the IMPACT Exhibition and Convention Center, Muang Thong Thani, Prime Minister and Minister of Interior Anutin Charnvirakul, accompanied by his wife Thannon Anutin Charnvirakul, presided over the opening ceremony of OTOP Midyear 2026, with the participation of deputy prime ministers and ministers.

-The Prime Minister said that every time there is an OTOP event, he observes the joy and pride of Thai people coming together to witness the development of Thai products crafted with creativity and skill that never cease to evolve.
-Coming at this time is especially gratifying because the government has been traveling abroad frequently, discussing innovations and future industrial technologies.
-Returning to experience local products rooted in community ways of life and Thai culture reminds us not to forget our roots and revitalizes our connection to tangible, familiar things.
+The Prime Minister said that every OTOP event reveals the joy and pride of Thai people witnessing the development of Thai products crafted with creativity and continuous innovation.
+Especially now, after frequent international trips representing the government discussing future industrial technology and innovation, returning to experience local products rooted in Thai community ways and culture reminds us not to forget our origins and brings vitality to familiar, tangible things.

-“A person like me normally can stay anywhere for no more than two hours, but these past two days I have stayed five to six hours, only leaving because I had appointments.
-Last weekend, I walked for four hours and hadn’t even seen half the restaurants.
-While using the Thai Chua Thai Plus program, I still haven’t visited a fraction of the shops prepared to serve the public.
-Importantly, using the Thai Chua Thai Plus benefits fully allows us to feel the advantage of purchasing goods at reduced prices.
+“People like me cannot stay anywhere more than two hours, but in the past two days, I stayed five to six hours, forced to leave only because of appointments.
+Last weekend, I walked for four hours and had not yet covered half the restaurants while using the Thai Help Thai Plus program.
+I have not even visited a fraction of the shops prepared to serve the public.
+Most importantly, use your rights under Thai Help Thai Plus fully, so you feel you are purchasing goods at lower prices.
 There is no need to worry about other matters.
-The status of the Thai economy is improving, and Thailand’s standing on the world stage is rising.
-It is the government’s duty to make things better so that people in the country can live comfortably.”
+Thailand’s economic status is improving, and our position on the world stage is rising.
+It is the government's duty to make things better and ensure the people live in well-being.”